 Tom E.S.
-Wright is a director of Muskoka Grown Ltd., a private company that filed a Notice of Intent to restructure its operations under the Bankruptcy and Insolvency Act in May 2020.
+Wright was a director of Muskoka Grown Ltd., a private company that filed a Notice of Intent to restructure its operations under the Bankruptcy and Insolvency Act in May 2020.
+Mr. Wright resigned as director in November 2020.